Wondering what to see in Jerusalem?

 The entire Great Temple area and especially the Holy of Holies where the Ark of the Covenant was stored is considered too sacred to enter.
 Most religous Jews don't visit the Temple Mount.

 The Temple Mount is Islam's 3rd holiest place after Mecca and Medina.

 It houses two magnificent mosques, the Dome of the Rock and Al-Aqsa Mosque, and many beautiful fountains and arches.
 The Dome of the Rock is sacred as the place of the world's creation, the rock where Abraham nearly sacrificed Isaac and the place from which Muhammed ascended to heaven on a night journey.
 Unfortunately, non-Muslims are not allowed into the Dome of the Rock.

 Opening hours of the Temple Mount are limited, and the area is often closed without notice for security reasons.
 Check before your visit.

 The Church of the Holy Sepulchre is a fascinating place for Christians and non-Christians alike.

 It is one of the holiest places on earth for Christians.
 It is where Jesus was crucified at Golgotha.
 The Stone of Unction within is where his body was cleansed for burial, and it is the place where Jesus was buried and resurrected.

 It contains the final stops along the Via Dolorosa, or the Way of Sorrow, following the fourteen stations where Jesus was led on his last day on Earth.
 The first 6 stations pass through the Muslim Quarter which despite the name, is full of Christian sites.
 For many Christians, walking along the Via Dolorosa and visiting the site of Jesus's crucifixion and resurrection is the highlight of their visit to Israel.

-Read more about other Christian sites in Jerusalem and in Israel.
+Read more about the essential Christian sites in Jerusalem,

 The Jewish Quarter has been excavated and restored and is a gemstone!
 Wander around and discover: